 Listed below are the courses required to receive a Bachelor of Recreation Management Degree.
 Although some courses in the program are required as prerequisites for others, there is considerable flexibility in the order that most courses may be taken.
-The residency must be completed prior to entering the fourth year of the BRM.
 A departmental advisor is available to discuss a course sequence appropriate to the student's personal goals.
 As not all courses will be offered in every semester, students should take care when planning their course schedule.

-All of the following (60 Credits):

-- 1. BUSM 2115

-- 2. BUSM 2200

-- 3. BUSM 4120

-- 4. BUSM 4200

-- 5. CMNS 2228

-- 6. FMGT 1116
+FMG1 III

-- 7. LIBR 3210
+LIBR 3210

-- 8. MARK 2100

-- MARK 3250

-RECR 3120

-- 11. RECR 3160

-- 12.RECR 3200 or MARK 3100
+RECR 3200 or MARK 3100

-- 13.RECR 3230

-- 14. RECR 3260

-- 15.RECR 4150

-- 16. RECR 4160

-- 17. RECR 4270 18.
-RECR 4300
+RECR 4270 RECR 4300

-- 19. Two General Education Electives (6 credits) A general education elective is defined to be any course in a subject area other than RECR, BUSM, COOP, FMGT, INTB or MARK that has assigned or unassigned transfer credit at UBC, SFU, UVIC or UNBC.
+Two General Education Electives (6 credits)

+A general education elective is defined to

+be any course in a subject area other than

+RECR, BUSM, COOP, FMGT, INTB or

+MARK that has assigned or unassigned

+transfer credit at UBC, SFU, UVIC or UNBC.